Romania’s 12 Best Beaches – Europe’s Most Underrated Coastline

 And while Vama Veche has indeed changed, it still is a place where open minded folks gather, sing songs together, mingle and enjoy life.

-Obviously, the place is not really suited for kids, although you will see enough children there as well.
+The beach and the sea are not as important when you visit Vama Veche – the beach area itself is relatively small, but the experience matters.
+Obviously, the place is not really suited for kids, although you will see plenty there as well.

 Location: Google Maps link.